Updated: April 19/2018

 26. Spectators are to be on the opposite side of the field from players.

-Points will be awarded for wins/losses and ties and regular games will be allowed to end in a tie.
+Points will be awarded for wins/losses and ties during round robin play.
+Regular games will be allowed to end in a tie.

 Points will be awarded for the following:

 In the event of a points tie between teams, to determine playoff spots or ranking, points tie breaker will be decided on the following:

 (A) Previous Match Results - the most points gained in the match(es) between the teams concerned shall be used to determine the final standing.